Testing atomic wave functions in the nuclear vicinity: the hyperfine structure with empirically-deduced nuclear and quantum electrodynamic effects: The hyperfine structure across principal quantum number

-where we explicitly show the dependence on $\mu$, and the many-body value of the hyperfine interval $\nu^{\rm MB}_{ns}$ for state $ns$ is found with $\mu=\mu_N$ and point-nucleus magnetization, $F^{\rm BW}$ is the relative finite-magnetization correction to the hyperfine interval, and $F^{\rm QED}$ is the relative quantum electrodynamic radiative correction.
-In the following, we will consider how the relative correlation corrections $F^{\Sigma}$ and relative Bohr-Weisskopf $F^{\rm BW}$ and quantum electrodynamic $F^{\rm QED}$ corrections scale for higher principal quantum numbers $n'$.
+We explicitly separate different aspects of the hyperfine problem.
+The nuclear magnetic moment $\mu$ is factored out and the value for $A_{n\kappa}^{\rm MB}$ comes only from electronic many-body calculations with the nuclear magnetic moment set to $\mu_N$ and for point-nucleus magnetization.
+The parameters $F_{n\kappa}^{\rm BW}$ and $F_{n\kappa}^{\rm QED}$ give the relative Bohr-Weisskopf correction and the relative QED correction, respectively.
+In the following, we will consider how the relative correlation, BW, and QED corrections scale with principal quantum number.